Quansight-Labs/quansight-labs-site/posts/2021/04/spot-the-differences.md

 and keeping us all accountable, but we were still left with a long list of issues to triage—long enough that it wasn’t all getting in Spyder 5.
 To have the greatest impact on Spyder, we started with the issues that had influence on Spyder as a whole.
-Toolbars, icons, and colors are something y ou will always encounter from the first impression to the most recent, so it made sense to start thinking about those big picture issues first.
+Toolbars, icons, and colors are something you will always encounter from the first impression to the most recent, so it made sense to start thinking about those big picture issues first.

 ### 4. Digging deeper into the dark hole